mobiusTripper-crypto/beetswars/README.md

 Beets Wars - this repository is designed to serve as a useful resource for $fBEETS holders and $BEETS holders on the BeethovenX DEX on Fantom.

-The primary purpose is to give users a view of an estimated return on investment (ROI) of the voting insentives (bribes) during the gauge voting process.
+The primary purpose is to give users a view of an estimated return on investment (ROI) of the voting incentives (bribes) during the gauge voting process.

 Trade >>> **BeethovenX DEX** - https://beets.fi